-Your wedding day is a day when everybody's eyes will be on you, so it is a day you want to look your best.
+Your wedding day is a day when everybody's eyes will be on you!
+As such, you're going to want to look your best.
 You have to put a lot of thought into your dress, shoes, hair, and makeup if you want to get every detail just right.
-With all the preparations to make, it can be easy to leave the makeup to the last minute, expecting that you can do pretty much what you always do with it.
+With all the preparations to make, it can be easy to leave the makeup to the last minute.
+And you're probably expecting that you can do pretty much what you always do with it.
 That would be a mistake, though.
-On your wedding day, a lot of unusual demands will be placed on your makeup, and your usual techniques may not be up to the demand.
-To make sure you avoid any major makeup mishaps on your wedding day, follow these tips.
+On your wedding day, a lot of unusual demands will be placed on your makeup.
+And consider that your usual techniques may not be up to the demand.
+To make sure you avoid any major mishaps, follow these makeup tips for your wedding day.

 It is not uncommon for a bride to shed a tear or two on her wedding day.
 There are also other water-based hazards, from sudden rain showers to your young cousin accidentally squirting a juice box in your face.
 You need to make your makeup as waterproof as you can.
 Use an oil based concealer and put oil based foundation around your eyes before anything else.
 Of course, you should also use a waterproof mascara.